 For case l, if the TIN indicates "RAT-related TMSI", the UE shall set the TIN to "P-TMSI" before initiating the combined tracking area updating procedure.

 For case r, the "active" flag in the EPS update type IE shall be set to 1.
 If the paging is received for CS fallback, the UE shall send the EXTENDED SERVICE REQUEST message to the MME by using the existing NAS signalling connection after the completion of the tracking area updating procedure.

-To initiate a combined tracking area updating procedure the UE sends the message TRACKING AREA UPDATE REQUEST to the network, starts timer T3430 and changes to state EMM-TRACKING-AREA-UPDATING-INITIATED.
+If the TRACKING AREA UPDATE ACCEPT message includes a UE radio capability ID deletion indication IE set to “Network-assigned UE radio capability IDs deletion requested”, the UE shall ignore the UE radio capability ID deletion indication IE and proceed sending the EXTENDED SERVICE REQUEST message.To initiate a combined tracking area updating procedure the UE sends the message TRACKING AREA UPDATE REQUEST to the network, starts timer T3430 and changes to state EMM-TRACKING-AREA-UPDATING-INITIATED.
 The value of the EPS update type IE in the message shall indicate "combined TA/LA updating" unless explicitly specified otherwise.

 If the UE initiates the combined tracking area updating procedure for EPS services and "SMS only", the UE shall indicate "SMS only" in the additional update type IE.